-Two versions of the table of physical properties are given below; the second shows the comparison of the electron density seen by the density log versus the true density, as well as the chemical formulae of the minerals.
+Two versions of the S:B physical properties are given the second shows the comparison of the electron density seen by the density log versus the true density, as well as the chemical formulae of the minerals.

 Metamorphic Rock Properties